Parabeac/parabeac_core/WINDOWS_SETUP.md

 3. Lastly let's update our distro.
 Execute the following commands: `sudo apt-get upgrade` and `sudo apt-get update`

 ### Flutter install
 Parabeac-core is built in Dart and generates Flutter apps, which make use of Dart and the Android SDK.
-The Android SDK itself requires the Java JDK.
+The Android SDK itself requires the Java Development Kit (JDK).
 Let's install all of this.
 1. First let's make a download folder: `mkdir downloads` and move into it: `cd downloads`.

 2. Then download the OpenJDK 8.
 Recommended is visiting [AdoptOpenJDK.net](https://adoptopenjdk.net/releases.html?variant=openjdk8&jvmVariant=hotspot) and copying the download url by right clicking the **JDK** `.tar.gz` download button and then copy.
 Then type `sudo wget [url]`.
 You can past the url you copied by right clicking in the console and execute it.